Learn about many of the available medications in our database.

 The dose of medication required depends on the condition being treated and individual circumstances.
 More than one dose may be required, depending on the condition being treated.
 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.

 It is important this medication be given exactly as recommended by your doctor.
-If you miss an appointment to receive botulinum toxin type A, contact your doctor as soon as possible to reschedule your appointment.
+If you miss an appointment to receive botulinum toxin, contact your doctor as soon as possible to reschedule your appointment.
 It is very important to keep your appointments for treatment and follow-up.

 The dried product should be stored in a refrigerator at 2°C to 8°C, or in a freezer at or below -5°C. The dried product should be diluted with the supplied solution after it is removed from the freezer and kept in the refrigerator until use or up to 24 hours.
 This medication should be kept out of the reach of children.